 To become either a number buddy or reading leader you must be confident to read with younger pupils and/or support pupils with numeracy.
-The programme encourages pupils in younger year groups.
 This is an excellent way to help develop your communication and leadership skills in preparation for university and employment.